anthony-devarti/weatherapp/Project Data/pseudocode.md

 ## logic and JS

-take the properties of weatherObject and move them into the appropriate properties of weatherFields
+take the properties of weatherObject and move them into the appropriate properties of weatherFields (tough part.
+Not sure how this is going to be done or what the usable data will look like when I am able to accomplish this)

 weatherFields=[
 zipcode: "https://www.w3schools.com/jsref/event_onchange.asp"
 hasError: true?false
 city: City Name
 Temperature: in Farenheit
-temperature: in Kelvin
+temperature: in Kelvin (this seems to be the default value that the api is returning as a result)
 temperature: in celsius
 condition:
 ]